rancher/rancher-docs/shared-files/_glossary.md

         <b>Versions:</b> Rancher v2.6 and later
     </p>
     <dd>
-        Rancher charts differ slightly from Helm charts in their directory structures.
-They are native Helm charts with two files that enhance user experience: app-readme.md and questions.yaml.
-Rancher charts add simplified chart descriptions and configuration forms to make application deployment easy, allowing Rancher users to understand how to launch an application without having to read through the entire list of Helm variables.
+        Native Helm charts with two files that enhance the Rancher user experience: `app-readme.md` and `questions.yaml`.
+Rancher charts add simplified chart descriptions and configuration forms to make application deployment easier, allowing users to understand how to launch an application without having to read through the entire list of Helm variables.
     </dd>
     <dt>
         Rancher CLI
     </dt>
     <dd>
-        The Rancher CLI (Command Line Interface) is a unified tool that you can use to interact with Rancher.
-With this tool, you can operate Rancher using a command line rather than the GUI.
+        A unified tool for interacting with Rancher through a command line rather than the GUI.
     </dd>
     <dt>
         Rancher Enterprise